 In most cases, this will mean your data remains active for two years after your last interaction with us.
 An interaction could be making a donation, attending an event, contacting our office, or opening an email from us – anything that implies that you are still interested in our fundraising.
 After this time, we will cease to use your data to contact you.

-If you have pledged a legacy gift, it will be necessary to retain your data until your gift is received, so that we can identify the gift against the pledge.
+If you have pledged a legacy gift, it will be necessary to retain your data until your gift is received, so that we can identify your gift against the pledge.

 You have a choice about whether or not you wish to receive information from us.
 If you do not want to receive direct marketing communications from us about the vital work we do for the hospital and our events and activities then please let us know at any time by contacting our Supporter Care Team on 020 7848 4701 or email@example.com.